Collective (Star Trek: Voyager): Plot

 Because Voyager cannot give up its deflector, Janeway offers Seven's technical services in repairing the cube's technology.
 A Borg child threatens Janeway, saying the repairs must be completed in two hours or else a hostage will be killed.
 Meanwhile, Kim regains consciousness inside the Delta Flyer and contacts Voyager.
 Seven attempts to break the Borg children away from the Collective and persuade them to join Voyager's crew.

 While working on the cube's repairs, Seven discovers that the Collective deliberately ignored the drones' distress call, considering them irrelevant and damaged.
 Their link to the Collective was permanently severed.
 The drone children were unable to decrypt the Collective's reply that they were unworthy of re-assimilation.
 Meanwhile, Kim is captured and awakens to raw-looking implants on his face.
-"First" (the unnamed leader of the Borg children) grows frustrated and demands that Voyager turn over their deflector immediately.
+"First" (the unnamed leader of the Borg children played by Ryan Spahn) grows frustrated and demands that Voyager turn over their deflector immediately.
 Seven tells the drone children that the Collective will never return for them and that their distress call was purposely ignored.

 Voyager successfully beams Chakotay, Paris and Neelix back onto Voyager, but Seven and Kim are held in a shielded area.
 Angered, First violently attacks Seven, but his Second pulls him away.
 As the cube's transwarp core destabilizes, Seven orders evacuation.
 However, First refuses to leave and is lethally shocked and knocked off his feet.
 Seven comforts him as he dies, though he remains defiant, proclaiming, "We are Borg."

 Back aboard Voyager, the Doctor successfully removes Kim's and the children's Borg implants.
 Seven partially salvages the cube's database, including the surviving children's original assimilation profiles.
 The children discover their real names are Icheb, Mezoti, Azan, and Rebi.

 Reception

+Seven of Nine is one of the highest rated characters of the franchise and sometimes surpasses the captain in reviews.
 SyFy recommend this episode for their Seven of Nine binge-watching guide.
-The Borg cube, which is featured in interior and exterior shots in this episode, was overall the 2nd best spacecraft of Star Trek by Space.com in 2017.
-Seven of Nine is one of the highest rated characters of the franchise, and is so highly rated of a character as to sometimes surpass even the captain in reviews.

-This episode is noted for featuring a Borg baby.
+Regarding the Borg, Space.com rated the Borg cube, which is featured in interior and exterior shots in this episode, the overall 2nd best spacecraft of Star Trek.
+TrekToday noted this episode for featuring a Borg baby.
 In 2020, SyFy Wire ranked "Collective" as one of the seven essential episodes about Borg to watch as background for Star Trek: Picard.

-In 2020, Gizmodo ranked this one of the "must watch" episodes from the series.
+Gizmodo ranked this one of the "must watch" episodes from the series.